spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### pivot.ssh_password_spray
 `pivot.ssh_password_spray(targets: List<str>, port: int, credentials: List<str>, keys: List<str>, command: str, shell_path: str) -> List<str>`

 The <b>pivot.ssh_password_spray</b> method is being proposed to allow users a way to test found credentials against neighboring targets.
 It will iterate over the targets list and try each credential set.
 Credentials will be a formatted list of usernames and passwords Eg. "username:password".
-The function will return a formatted list of "target:username:password". command and shell_path is intended to give more felxiblity but may be adding complexity.
+The function will return a formatted list of "target:username:password". command and shell_path is intended to give more flexibility but may be adding complexity.

 ## Process
 ### process.kill